rackspace/runway/docs/source/cfngin/config.rst

   sure get launched when the environment is first created.
 When ``locked``, it's not necessary to specify a ``class_path`` or ``template_path``.

-**enabled:**
-  (optional) If set to false, the stack is disabled, and will not be built or updated.
-This can allow you to disable stacks in different environments.

 **protected:**
   (optional) When running an update in non-interactive mode, if a stack has ``protected`` set to ``true`` and would get changed, CFNgin will switch to interactive mode for that stack, allowing you to approve/skip the change.

+**required_by:**
+  (optional) a list of other stacks or targets that require this stack.
+It's an inverse to ``requires``.

 **requires:**
   (optional) a list of other stacks this stack requires.
 This is for explicit dependencies - you do not need to set this if you refer to another stack in a Parameter, so this is rarely necessary.

-**required_by:**
-  (optional) a list of other stacks or targets that require this stack.
-It's an inverse to ``requires``.

-**tags:**
-  (optional) a dictionary of CloudFormation tags to apply to this stack.
-This will be combined with the global tags, but these tags will take precedence.

 **stack_name:**
   (optional) If provided, this will be used as the name of the CloudFormation